Updating Reps, Warranties, and Indemnification Provisions in Software and Cloud Computing Contracts

-This CLE webinar will guide business and technology counsel for reviewing and revising representations, warranties and indemnification clauses in software and cloud computing agreements, given increased malware threats and other security vulnerabilities.
+This CLE webinar will guide business and technology counsel to review and revise representations, warranties, and indemnification clauses in software and cloud computing agreements, given increased malware threats and other security vulnerabilities.
 The panel will discuss key considerations when updating risk mitigation provisions and potential enforceability challenges with the clauses.

 - Updating representation and warranties provisions